fit-r2lab/r2lab.inria.fr/django/markdown/tuto-010-registration.md

   <center>
   ![register](/assets/img/tuto-register-3.png)<br/>
-  Fig. 3 - Uploading your SSH key
+  Fig. - Uploading your SSH key
   </center>

-Once this is done, you should see something like on fig. 4 below
+Once this is done, you should see something like this figure

   <center>
   ![register](/assets/img/tuto-register-4.png)<br/>
-  Fig. 4 - An uploaded SSH key
+  Fig. - An uploaded SSH key
   </center>